gael-src/what-weather/README.md

 Make an account on OpenWheather

-Edit main.js on "line 4" with your OpenWeather ID.
+Edit main.js on "line 4" with your OpenWeather API key.

 Example:

-> const yourId = "yourID-example-0123..." <br>
+> const yourId = "your API key..." <br>

 Check the weather from any city you want.